nieuwsbrief

 20 tips for a perfect newsletter strategy

-First of all determine the audience of your newsletter.
-Your audience can be either an end customer who has made a purchase, but also leads, B2B customers or employees.
-You will have to approach your different target groups in a different manner through a newsletter.
-A perfect newsletter is useless if it does not reach anyone.
-Make sure your email list is large enough.
-You can do this with social media campaigns and targeted email opt-in content offers and landing pages on the website.
+First, determine the target audience for your newsletter.
+Your target audience can be either an end customer who has made a purchase, but also leads, B2B customers or employees.
+You're usually going to have to target your different audiences differently through a newsletter.
+A perfect newsletter is useless if it doesn't reach anyone.
+Therefore, make sure your email list is large enough.
+You can do this with social media campaigns and targeted email opt-in content offers and landing pages on your website.

-2. Set the goal of your email campaigns
+2. Determine the purpose of your email campaign

-What is the goal of your email?
+What is the purpose of your e-mail?
 Do you want to sell a product?
-Do you want people to register on your website for a training or schooling?
+Do you want people to sign up on your website for training or education?
 Do you want your readers to download an app?
-By first setting your goals, you will get more conversions out of your campaigns in the future.
+By determining your goals first, you can tailor your content accordingly and are guaranteed to get more conversions from your campaigns.

 3. Choose the right tools

-There are lots of online tools that can save you a lot of time and money by offering user-friendly templates for e-mails.
-The following tools are perfect for quickly combining good newsletters and personalized campaigns: MailChimp, Hubspot, ActiveCampaign and others.
+There are many online tools that save you a lot of time and money by providing easy-to-use templates for emails.
+The following tools are ideal for quickly cobbling together good newsletters and personalized campaigns: MailChimp, Hubspot, ActiveCampaign and others.

-Your audience will only interact with your newsletter if the subject effectively captivates them.
-A customer who has just bought a television at a online store will not immediately read a newsletter about an offer on kitchen mixers.
-The relevance plays an enormous role in convincing the right recipients.
+Your target audience will only read your newsletter if the subject matter effectively captivates or helps them.
+A customer who has just bought a TV at a web store will not read a newsletter about a promotion on kitchen mixers from this web store.
+Relevance is crucial to convince your recipients of your offer.

 8. Personalize

-Numerous studies have proven that personalisation delivers better results.
-An example of this is the mention of a name of your recipient in the subject of a newsletter.
-This can also be explained in a logical way, because seeing your own name will have the same effect as hearing your own name.
-Addressing someone on a personal level demands your attention.
-You can also choose to personalize the content of the newsletter.
+Numerous studies have proven that personalization produces better results.
+An example of this is including your recipient's name in the subject line of your newsletter.
+This is also logically explained because seeing your own name will have the same effect as hearing your name.
+Addressing someone personally demands his/her attention.
+Furthermore, you can also personalize the content of your content in your newsletter using separate campaigns per target audience segment.

 10. Use images

-Use images to clarify your message and cut up your text in easily digestible chunks.
-But don't overdo it: you create a newsletter, not a news gallery.
-Too many pictures also mean that your recipient has to scroll a lot to read your mail.
+Use images to clarify your message and break up your text into easily digestible chunks.
+Don't overdo it, though: you're creating a newsletter, not a news album.
+Too many pictures also cause your recipient to have to scroll a lot to read your mail.

 11. Use titles and subtitles

-Create a catchy title at the top of the newsletter to make your newsletter reader feel more positive.
-Dividing the newsletter into themes or subtitles provides more structure and makes your mail more scannable for fast readers.
+At the top of the newsletter, a catchy title creates a positive feeling for your newsletter reader.
+Dividing the newsletter into themes or subtitles provides more structure and makes your mail more scannable for quick readers.

 12. Less is more

-Too much text, too many products or too many banners will make your newsletter very crowded.
-People also have an ever shortening attention span.
-So keep it to a minimum.
-This does not imply that your mail should only be a certain length.
-Good content has no maximum length but keep your sentences short and avoid using overly complicated vocabulary.
+Too much text, too many products or too many banners make your newsletter very busy.
+People also have an increasingly shorter attention span.
+Therefore, keep it as short as possible.
+This does not mean that your mail should only be a certain length.
+Good content has no maximum length but keep your sentences short and don't use unnecessarily complicated vocabulary.
 Less is more.

 13. Think mobile first

-Most newsletters are read on mobile devices.
-Content on desktops will be displayed differently through mobile or tablets.
-Make sure you always view and optimize the mobile, desktop and tablet versions based on the device.
-This way you avoid lowercase characters, vague CTAs, incomplete sentences and so on.
+Most newsletters are read via a mobile device.
+Content on a desktop will display differently on mobile or a tablet.
+Make sure you always review and optimize mobile, desktop and tablet versions in advance according to the device.
+That way you avoid illegible text, distorted CTAs, incomplete sentences and more.

-It' s important to be consistent in the designs of your newsletter.
-Also before your A/B tests, try to stay consistent and not make too many changes to the structure of your newsletter.
-Too big changes to a layout increases the chance that your recipients doubt the intentions of your newsletter.
-Trust and brand awareness play an important role in achieving more conversions through newsletters.
+It is important to stay consistent in the designs of your newsletter.
+Too many changes to a layout increase the likelihood that your recipients will be startled and doubt the intentions of your newsletter.
+Trust and brand awareness play a big role in achieving more conversions through newsletters.

-Connecting with your recipients is made easier with relevant threads.
-During the holidays, most people search for nice bargains to offer as gifts.
-So it' s obvious that more recipients will respond to a newsletter with good bargains or to informative gift tips during the holidays.
+Connecting with your recipients is easier with relevant topics.
+During the holidays, for example, most people are looking for great bargains and gifts.
+Therefore, newsletters with bargains or cool gift ideas will score well during the holidays.

 16. Choose a tone of voice

-Personality inspires confidence.
-You can give a newsletter personality by always using the same tone (e.g. cheerful, comical or confidential) or by using a mascot in your newsletter.
-This creates an invisible bond with your recipients because they recognize your email by the tone of voice.
+Personality generates interest and trust.
+You can give a newsletter personality by using a consistent and specific tone of voice (e.g. cheerful, informal, comical, ...) or using a mascot in your newsletter.
+A consistent tone of voice is part of your brand identity.
+Ultimately, readers will recognize your brand by the tone of voice in the newsletter.

-A newsletter without enough CTA's or Call-To-Actions will achieve very little.
-The first goal of your newsletter is to convince your subscribers to do something or take action.
-Therefore, use well thought-out CTAs as you would use them on your website.
-Make your CTA' s stands out with a striking color.
-In addition, make sure you use soft CTA texts such as "Discover more products or check out our discounts".
-Hard CTA texts such as "Buy now or Order here" immediately require a lot from your recipients and may cause potential customers to drop out too soon.
-Using these hard CTA's on your website is a different matter.
+With a newsletter without sufficient CTAs or call-to-actions, you will achieve very little.
+The primary purpose of your newsletter is to convince your readers to do something.
+Therefore, use well thought-out CTAs like you would use on your website.
+Make your CTAs stand out with an eye-catching color.
+In addition, be careful to use soft CTA texts such as “Discover more products or View our discounts.”
+Harsh CTA texts such as “Buy Now or Order Here” immediately demand a lot from your recipients and can cause potential customers to drop out too early.
+You can also personalize CTAs.
+You do this by tailoring the action in your call-to-action to your recipient's goal.
+For example, in the top-funnel, you are more likely to use CTAs such as “view our offer” or “discover more” while your bottom-funnel is more likely to use CTAs such as “book your room quickly” or “order your smartphone now.

 18. The power of the footer